Facebook No Longer Clearly Labels Edited Posts

 It's stupid the old content is shown at all.
 If I wanted it left I could had kept it.

-Editing and removing posts (Score:1)
+Editing and removing posts (Score:2)

 The whole "non-permanent" status of posts has been a long-term source of amusement for me.
 Even when it showed posts as "edited", deleted posts would just disappear.